Russia's Putin and wife say their marriage is over

 While the couple were widely assumed to be estranged, the unexpected admission set off a wave of comment on the Internet, a prominent platform for criticism of Putin in a nations whose mainstream broadcast media is controlled by the state.

-"It's time for the whole country to divorce him," a group called For Honest Elections, which has used social network sites to help organise protests against Putin, said on its Twitter microblog.
+"It's time for the whole country to divorce him," a group called For Honest Elections, which has used social network sites to help organize protests against Putin, said on its Twitter microblog.

 Soviet and Russian leaders have faced little scrutiny over their family lives, and divorce is a fact of life.
 In 2011, about 1.3 million Russian couples marries and nearly 670,000 divorced, according to government figures.